 She also founded The White House Historical Association, which created an Official White House Guidebook that had never existed previously.
-With the restoration nearly done, Jackie Kennedy did a then-rare behind the scenes sneak peek in her televised tour of The White House.
+Jackie Kennedy did a then-rare behind the scenes sneak peek in her televised tour of The White House with the restoration nearly done.
 This tour led to an honorary Emmy Award.

 During her tenure at The White House, there were many celebrations, performances, and achievement displays.
 Not only were politicians commonly seen, so were musicians, poets, and artists.

 Jackie was fluent in French and far from fluffy, as her power and persuasion with Khrushchev regarding the U.S. and Russian relations continued past her husband's death.
 She was fiercely committed to her husband's legacy on several levels.

 In 1963, she started work on the John F. Kennedy Library as a memorial to her late husband.
 Jackie Kennedy died in May of 1994 at the age of 64.

 As Michelle Obama kicked off this series, we thought it best to end it with Eleanor, as the rewriting of the role of First Lady began with this trailblazer.

 Where does one begin with the life and legacy of Eleanor Rosevelt?
 She was a powerhouse and one of our earliest activists.